What are the major differences between a military protective order and a civilian protection order?

 Civil Protection Orders

-A CPO is enforceable on the military installation.
-According to military rules, service members are supposed to follow a CPO even while on the installation.
+According to military rules, Service members are supposed to follow a CPO even while on the installation.
 Commanders and law enforcement officers are supposed to take “all reasonable measures necessary” to ensure that a CPO is given full force and effect on all installations.
-Active duty service members who fail to follow a CPO may be subject to administrative and/or disciplinary action under the Uniform Code of Military Justice.
-The civil court judge who issued the CPO can also punish the abuser for a violation of the CPO even if it occurred on base.
-Also, civilians who violate a CPO, including Department of Defense civilian employees, may be barred from the installation.
+Active duty Service members who fail to follow a CPO may be subject to administrative and disciplinary action under the Uniform Code of Military Justice.
+The civil court judge who issued the CPO may also be able to punish the abuser for a violation of the CPO even if it occurred on base.
+Also, civilians who violate a CPO, including Department of Defense civilian employees, may be barred from the installation.1

-Do I need both an MPO and a civil protective order?
+Do I need both an MPO and a CPO?

 It may be a good idea to try to get both a military protective order (MPO) and a civil protection order (CPO) so that you are protected as much as possible.
 Many military families live off of the installation.
 Even those who do live on the installation will frequently leave it to shop, attend school, work, visit friends, or go to restaurants.
-Given the limitations on MPO enforcement off the installation, and the fact that the MPO cannot limit the purchase of a firearm by the service member, it may be best to consider seeking a civil protection order (CPO) as well as an MPO.
+Given the limitations on MPO enforcement by civilian authorities off the installation, and the fact that the MPO may not limit the purchase of a firearm by the Service member, it may be best to consider seeking a CPO as well as an MPO.

-If you already have a CPO, you can still ask for an MPO and vice versa.
+If you already have a CPO, you can still ask for an MPO, and vice versa.
 The terms of an MPO cannot go against (contradict) the terms of a CPO.
 In fact, an MPO could possibly place more restrictions on the abuser than a CPO.
-Also, an MPO could apply to the service member even while s/he is overseas, unlike a CPO.1
+Also, an MPO could apply to the Service member even while s/he is outside the United States, unlike a CPO.1

 Victim advocates in the Family Advocacy Program (FAP) and in a local civilian domestic violence agency can both be helpful in explaining the process for applying for a CPO in your area.
 You can also talk to a lawyer off the installation to see if you are eligible for a CPO and to possibly get representation in the court hearing.
 For legal referrals, go to our Finding a Lawyer page and enter your state into the drop-down menu.
 For information on how to prepare for a CPO hearing, go to our At the Hearing page.